 What is the National Council Session?

-The National Council Session happens every three years and it brings together Girl Scouts from around the world.
+The National Council Session happens every three years as part of the Girl Scout Convention and brings together Girl Scouts from around the world.
 Not only do National Delegates attend, but so do other members of our movement, including Troops, Juliettes, Volunteers, Girl Scout families and supporters.